 - 1. The grade earned is C- or better.
 No P, S, or U grades will transfer. - 2.
 Courses transferred are applicable to the program of study the student is pursuing at Clearwater Christian College. - 3.
 The credit must be earned through a regionally accredited, degree-granting institution.
-Credits earned through institutions that are not regionally accredited but meet the criterion for a bonafide college, as determined by the Registrar, may be transferable once the transfer student has earned at least 30 semester hours with a 2.000 GPA at Clearwater Christian College.
-Once the student reaches 60 hours, transfer work must be earned from a four-year institution except for the general education requirements.
-See page 56. - 4.
+Credit earned through institutions that are not regionally accredited will be evaluated by the registrar to consider whether it meets the criterion as a bonafide college.
+For those students which are accepted, credit may be transferable once the transfer student has earned at least 30 semester hours with a 2.000 GPA at Clearwater Christian College.
+Once the student reaches 60 hours, transfer work must be earned from a four-year institution, except for the general education requirements.
+See page 50. - 4.
 Completed work is presented on an official transcript. - 5.
-Students are required to take at least six hours at CCC in their major or principal concentration for Interdisciplinary Studies majors and 3 hours in their minor or secondary concentration for Interdisciplinary Studies majors per the approval of the division chair and the Registrar. - 6.
+Students are required to take at least six hours at CCC in their major or principal concentration (Interdisciplinary Studies majors), and 3 hours is required in their minor or secondary concentration (Interdisciplinary Studies majors) per the approval of the division chair and the registrar. - 6.
 Correspondence work is not accepted after a student accrues 60 credit hours. - 7.
-Degree-seeking students are required to complete their final 30 hours of credit at Clearwater Christian College. - Only credits are transferred, not quality points.
-Quarter hours are converted into semester hours using the formula: one quarter hour of credit equals 2/3 semester hours of credit.
+Degree-seeking students are required to complete their final 30 hours of credit at Clearwater Christian College.

+Only credits are transferred, not quality points.
+Quarter hours are converted into semester hours using the formula one quarter hour of credit equals 2/3 semester hours of credit.